nebuly-ai/nos/README.md

 🤖 Hardware agnostic.
 The library aims to support any artificial intelligence hardware on the market, from general-purpose GPUs and CPUs to hardware accelerators such as FPGAs and ASICs.
 Currently, nebulgym has been tested on many CPUs and GPUs.

 Do you like the library?
-Leave a ⭐ on GitHub if you enjoy the project and join the community where we chat about `nebulgym` and AI acceleration.
+Leave a ⭐ if you enjoy the project and join [the community](https://discord.gg/RbeQMu886J) where we chat about `nebulgym` and AI acceleration.

 And happy training 🏋️